h5bp/html5please/posts/websql.md

 kind: api
 polyfillurls:

-Although it found initial favor as a client-side database api, it has now been abandoned in favor of IndexDB.
+Although it initially found favor as a clientside database API, it has now [been abandoned](http://www.w3.org/TR/webdatabase/#status-of-this-document) in favor of IndexedDB.